cooljoseph1/Clustering-Algorithm-Implementation/Final Paper.md

 The filtering in step three is a little more complicated.
 First, all vertices that have much denser neighbors should be filtered out.
 This is according to the formula $$\varepsilon \deg(v) < |\{u\text{ neighbors }v:\deg(u) > (1+\varepsilon)\deg(v)\}|.$$Then, sparse vertices are filtered out.
 Call the *low* neighbors of $v$ the vertices $u$ where $$\deg(u) < (1+7\varepsilon)\deg(v).$$A low neighbor $u$ is *isolated* if $$|\text{sampled neighbors}(u)\cap \text{low}(v)| < (1-4\varepsilon)t,$$i.e. very few of its neighbors are also low neighbors of $v$.
 If a large fraction, at least $2\varepsilon\deg(v)$, of the low neighbors of $v$ are isolated, then $v$ is considered sparse.
 We're left with only the densest vertices from our sample in step two.

+TODO: Explain how dense --> clusters

 In this paper we explore how the choice of $\varepsilon$ and constant multiplier in $t = O(\varepsilon^{-2}\log n)$ affect the operation count and accuracy of the algorithm.
 We answer questions like, exactly how close are the candidate clusters to a laminar set family?
 How many intersections can we expect?
 Does $\varepsilon$ *really* need to be smaller than $1 / 360$, or does a larger value like $\varepsilon = 1/8$ or $\varepsilon \approx 1$ work?
 How do sparser or denser datasets change these results?

 ## Choice of $\varepsilon$
 Assadi and Wang's main result is that their algorithm results in a constant-approximation of the optimal clustering in sublinear time.
 However, the quality of this constant depends very much on their choice of $\varepsilon$.
 In particular, they showed that the constant is roughly proportional to $\varepsilon^{-2}$.
 This makes restricting $\varepsilon$ to less than $1 / 360$ (as certain theoretical results of theirs require) suboptimal: If the optimal clustering of a graph has a single incorrect correllation, using their clustering algorithm with $\varepsilon = 1 / 361$ could have on the order of over 100,000 incorrect edges.
 This is a terrible approximation!

 Luckily, in practice $\varepsilon$ can be raised to much larger values while maintaining sublinear time in edges, vastly improving the approximation of the clustering.
-In order to test this, we did the following:
+In order to test this, we created a random graph with ten thousand vertices, one million edges, and ten clusters, randomly flipped 10% of the edges' correlations, and tested how well the algorithm performed as $\varepsilon$ varied.
+We found a sudden, pronounced improvement in performance as soon as $\varepsilon$ transitions from less than $0.25$ to more than $0.25$.
+Furthermore, running time improves as $\varepsilon$ increases (as fewer edges are considered).

+< INSERT IMAGES HERE >

+These trends continue even as we change the fraction of edges' correlations that are flipped, how many clusters there are, and the size of the graph.

+< INSERT IMAGES HERE >

+In practice, then, there is extremely compelling evidence that filtering out "sparse" vertices actually hampers the algorithm, not improves it!
+If anything, this filter seems only necessary to prove their theoretical bounds, and doesn't actually improve the clustering in practice.
+This implies that the following, simpler algorithm, might actually have the same theoretical bounds as well:
+1.

 ### Operation Count